LinusBorg/portal-vue/docs/docs/portal-target.md

 ### Default slot

-Any existing slot content is rendered in case that no contnt from any source Portal is available.
+Any existing slot content is rendered in case that no content from any source Portal is available.

 Example:
 **Source**